anilnairxyz/techtonic/docs/blog/posts/trees-forests.md

 Bagging is an **ensemble technique** to reduce variability and overfitting by creating different trees and taking a majority vote of the predictions.

 In **random forests** the different trees are trained using bootstrapped samples (repeatedly sampling from the training set with *replacement*).
 Additionally each tree also uses a random subset of features at each split.
-These randomisations and sampling methods further de-correlates the trees, typically leading to better performance.
+These randomisations and sampling methods further de-correlate the trees, typically leading to better performance.